zorbyte/TrackWeave/README.md

 are configured with the following tags:

 ```
-RDT-Type: "Node"
+RDT-Type: "node"
-RDT-Version?: [Currently, 0.0.5]
+RDT-Major-Version: [Currently, 0]

+# Node metadata.
-Root-Id: <-R
+Root-Id: <-Root-Id
 Created-At: [UNIX Timestamp]

+# Edges of nodes.
+Tail-Node: <-Head-Node
-Edge-Head: [R OR See Rejoining a branch]
+Head-Node: [R OR See Rejoining a branch]
-Edge-Tail: <-R

 # Use 0 if the degree of the tree is 0.
 Branch-Depth: <-N OR 0 OR <-N + 1
-# When a branch is made, the value should be set to Edge-Tail
+# When a branch is made, the value should be set to Tail-Node
-# After that, additional nodes should use the previous Branch-Edge-Tail
+# After that, additional nodes should use the previous Branch-Tail-Node
-Branch-Edge-Tail?: [<-Branch-Edge-Tail OR Value of Edge-Tail]
+Branch-Tail-Node?: [<-Branch-Tail-Node OR Value of Tail-Node]

 # A waypoint is a means of quickly jumping around the chain
 # if you're stuck in an undesirable location.
 # When the degree of the tree is 0, the first waypoint is
 # instantiated with both Waypoint-Tail and Waypoint-Head
 # being assigned to an R. The waypoint values do not change
-# unless you want to create a new waypoint.To create a new
+# unless you want to create a new waypoint.
+To create a new
 # waypoint, set the value of Waypoint-Tail to the previous
 # Waypoint-Head, and set the value the Waypoint-Head to an R.
+# When finding a waypoint, use tail->head or vice-versa.
-Waypoint-Tail: [<-R OR Previous Waypoint-Head OR R]
+Waypoint-Tail: [<-Waypoint-Tail OR <-Waypoint-Head OR R]
-Waypoint-Head: [<-R OR R]
+Waypoint-Head: [<-Waypoint-Head OR R]
 ```

 ## Branches